bradbell/cppad_py/sphinx/test_out/comment_ch_cmd.rst

 it must come before the first :ref:`begin_cmd` in the file.

 .. meta::
-   :keywords: beginning, of, a, line
+   :keywords: beginning, line

-.. index:: beginning, of, a, line
+.. index:: beginning, line

 .. _comment_ch_cmd.beginning_of_a_line: